Natalia Vodianova: Modelling

-In 2014, Vodianova appeared on the cover of the September issue of Vanity Fair shot by photographer Mario Testino.
-She was one of fifty models on the September 2014 cover of Italian Vogue, the magazine's fiftieth-anniversary issue.
-She has also appeared on a solo cover for French Vogue in the September issue, her sixth cover for the magazine.
+In 2014, Vodianova appeared on the cover of the September issue of Vanity Fair, shot by photographer Mario Testino.
+She was one of 50 models on the September 2014 cover of Italian Vogue, the magazine's fiftieth-anniversary issue.
+She also appeared on a solo cover for French Vogue in the September issue, her sixth cover for the magazine.
 In the November issue, Vodianova graced the cover of American Vogue shot by Annie Leibovitz; this was her fourth American Vogue cover and second solo American Vogue cover since her appearance in July 2007.

 In 2015, Vodianova was photographed by Steven Meisel for the 2015 Pirelli Calendar; this was her fourth appearance in Pirelli since 2003.
 She returned as the face of Calvin Klein's Euphoria fragrance shot by Inez and Vinoodh, ten years since her first exclusive contract with Calvin Klein.
-Vice President of Calvin Klein Fragrances, Coty Inc, Friedemann Schmid, commenting on her return to the brand, said "Natalia Vodianova truly embodies the sensual glamour and sophistication of the Euphoria woman".
+Vice President of Calvin Klein Fragrances, Coty, Friedemann Schmid, commenting on her return to the brand, said "Natalia Vodianova truly embodies the sensual glamour and sophistication of the Euphoria woman".
 Vodianova returned for the Stella McCartney campaign for the spring/summer 2015 and fall/winter 2015 collections.
 She ranked No. 5 on the 2015 Forbes list of highest earning models, earning an estimated $7 million.

 In 2016, Vodianova was selected and photographed by Annie Leibovitz as part of the 43rd Pirelli Calendar, which celebrated some of the world's most inspiring women, such as Tavi Gevinson, Serena Williams, Amy Schumer, Yoko Ono, Fran Lebowitz, Patti Smith, Kathleen Kennedy, Yao Chen, Mellody Hobson, Ava DuVernay, Agnes Gund, and Shirin Neshat.
 This was her fifth appearance in Pirelli.
 She also fronted Riccardo Tisci's Givenchy 2016 Spring/Summer campaign along with Tisci's longtime muse Mariacarla Boscono.
 Other veteran models in the campaign included Lara Stone, Joan Smalls, Miranda Kerr, Gemma Ward, Iselin Steiro, Candice Swanepoel.
 This was Vodianova's fourth appearance in Tisci's Givenchy campaigns.
 Shot by Steven Meisel, she became the campaign model for Prada's spring/summer 2016 collection along with their comeback muse Sasha Pivovarova and Dutch newcomer Yasmin Wijnaldum.
 Vodianova appeared in her ninth ad campaign for Stella McCartney in their spring/summer 2016 collection together with Boscono.
 She also returned as the campaign model for Italian denim wear brand Miss Sixty.
 In October 2016, she appeared in her second campaign ad for David Yurman, which was shot by Bruce Weber for the fall/winter 2016 campaign.

 In 2017, Vodianova was again in the Campaign Ad for David Yurman along with model Taylor Marie Hill for the spring/summer collection.
 Vodianova was also hired by H&M for their Conscious Exclusive collection, a sustainable line using recycled and organic materials.
-Vodianova appeared in her 5th cover for W Magazine in their June/July 2017 edition, which was dedicated to Vodianova and photographed by Steven Meisel.
+Vodianova appeared in her 5th cover for W magazine in their June/July 2017 edition, which was dedicated to Vodianova and photographed by Steven Meisel.